 There’s no one-size-fits-all approach when harnessing company values to boost employee engagement, so we’ve provided three overarching tips that HR professionals can utilise to succeed when marrying up engagement with their values:

 1. Reinforce company values at every stage of the employee lifecycle

 Repetition is key when it comes to company values, so it’s crucial that HR use every opportunity of the employee lifecycle to communicate them.
 Company values must have space in every stage of an employee’s contact with the company, whether it’s recruitment, onboarding, coaching, learning and development, reward and recognition, and even off-boarding.
-In recruitment, for example, it can be as simple as having a set of questions linked to the values that helps HR assess whether the applicant is an appropriate cultural fit.
-Or in off boarding – linking the values to the exit interviews and feedback forms will help HR to extract relevant data that can affect future engagement strategies.
+In recruitment, for example, it can be as simple as having a set of questions linked to the values that help HR assess whether the applicant is an appropriate cultural fit.
+Or in offboarding – linking the values to the exit interviews and feedback forms will help HR to extract relevant data that can affect future engagement strategies.

 2. Cater to the differences in your workforce

 Organisations employ talent across different generations and cultures, and there are distinct differences that affect how companies should engage their talent.
 People are motivated by different means, so it’s important to listen and learn about the characteristics of each segment of your workforce.
 For example, millennials are more highly motivated by flexible working hours and have fully embraced social media.
-On the other hand, Generation X or the Baby Boomers may not have the same sentiment, and instead be motivated by work-life balance, or financial rewards.
+On the other hand, Generation X or the Baby Boomers may not have the same sentiment, and instead be motivated by work-life balance or financial rewards.
 That’s not to say that we should have a separate strategy for each group, but it’s important to personalise your employee’s experience based on their demographic fit.

 3. Diversify your engagement metrics